 The advent of powered flight in the early 20th century was greeted with excitement by many New Zealanders.
-Enthusiasts set about building aircraft – sometimes from their own design, but also from imported plans.
-Experimental flights followed, clubs were formed, and would-be pilots learned to fly at the New Zealand Flying School in Auckland and the Canterbury (NZ) Aviation Company in Christchurch during and after the First World War.
+Enthusiasts set about building aircraft – of their own design, or from imported plans.
+Experimental flights were made, clubs were formed, and would-be pilots learned to fly at the New Zealand Flying School in Auckland and the Canterbury (NZ) Aviation Company in Christchurch during and after the First World War.

 The aero club movement